*This article was originally published on 9/3/2017 and was updated on 1/29/2022

 When I became a caregiver to my dad, I quickly realized that I was not going to be able to keep all of his medical information in my head.
-After years of packing my brain with medical facts, in addition to life and (I suppose) some element of normal aging, I began to feel I could not memorize any additional new information.
+After years of packing my brain with medical facts, I began to feel I could not memorize any additional new information.
 My smartphone became my second brain.
 It helped me to track his symptoms, keep up with the dates for his appointments, document recommendations, and share this information with my sisters in a timely and coherent manner.
 In today’s article, I share five ways patients and caregivers can use smartphones to enhance their encounters with physicians.

 The notes feature in your smartphone is a fantastic way to document key information provided at your doctor’s visit, such as treatment recommendations and medication side effects.
 Even if your physician gives you a visit summary, it will most likely provide a big picture view of the visit and not include many of the details.
 Be sure to tell the provider that you are taking notes so that: 1) He can accommodate your efforts by slowing his speech, and 2) He won’t assume you are texting or on social media.
 You can also use the notes feature before the visit to list the questions you’d like to ask the doctor, concerns you have, or details about your symptoms.
 You can refer to your notes during the visit and avoid forgetting this important information.

-According to a Pew Research Center study conducted in November 2016, approximately 77% of Americans own a smartphone.
-This has doubled since the last survey, just 5 years earlier in 2011.
+According to a Pew Research Center study conducted in April 2021, approximately 85% of Americans own a smartphone, up from 35% in 2011.
 There are many ways to use your phone’s technology to partner with your physicians and optimize your health care experience.
 It is likely technology will continue to play a large role in health care.
 My hope is that patients and caregivers will be at the forefront of this innovation.

 Have you used any of these features in your health care journey?
 Are there others you’d like to share?
 Please be sure to comment below.